-- Examine the quality of accounts and internal control as well as audit arrangements - Discuss valuation issues and assessments in closing accounts - Evaluate the work of the auditors and prepare for the election of new auditors when appropriate - Discuss risk assessments, public financial information, auditors' fees, co-operation between auditors and management and ethical rules in the company.
+- Examine the quality of accounts and internal control as well as audit arrangements. - Discuss valuation issues and assessments in closing accounts. - Evaluate the work of the auditing firm and prepare for the election of a new auditor when appropriate. - Discuss risk assessments, public financial information, auditors' fees, co-operation between auditor and management. - Examine and evaluation accounting principles with a major impact on the Group.

-The entire Audit Committee met the company's auditor on two occasions in 2010 and held four minuted meetings.
-The company's work procedures also stipulate that the Chairman of the Board is tasked with maintaining regular contact with the company's auditors.
+The entire Audit Committee met the company's auditor on two occasions in 2012 and held three minuted meetings.
+The company's work procedures also stipulate that the Chairman of the Board is tasked with maintaining regular contact with the company's auditor.